NamrataRShivagunde/lm-diagnostics/README.md

       python generate-data.py --dataset 'negsimp'

-This will use the ```neg-simp-categories.csv``` aqnd generate neg-simp dataset.
-We call thi sdataset NEG-SIMP-GENERATED
+This will use the ```neg-simp-categories.csv``` and generate neg-simp dataset.
+We call this dataset NEG-SIMP-GENERATED

 To run one model for generated dataset